 Although there is no specific recommended daily dose of anti-inflammatory foods, Richards suggests trying to incorporate at least one at every meal to help reduce inflammation and signs of aging.
 Given how wild everyone is about avocado, for example, and how easily available it is at most restaurants, that shouldn’t be too hard to do.
 Avocado toast, anyone?

-The best protein sources Davis recommends for collagen production and other skin benefits include citrus fruits, leafy greens, seafood, whole grains, beans and legumes.
+The best protein and amino acid sources Davis recommends for collagen production and other skin benefits include citrus fruits, green leafy vegetables, seafood, whole grains, beans, and legumes.
 Richards adds that it’s important to incorporate more plant-based proteins versus animal proteins for optimal skin health.
-“Excess saturated fat from higher fat animal proteins can make the skin oily and prone to breakouts,” she explains.
+If you include too much saturated fat from animal proteins, your skin may become prone to acne or too oily she explains.

 The ideal amount of protein to consume on a daily basis varies from person to person.
 A good rule of thumb, Davis shares, is about 1 gram of protein per kg of body weight.

-All that said, we know that trying to incorporate all of these superfoods into your diet can be a full-time job in its own right.
-The most important thing to remember is to do your best and crowd out the bad stuff as much as you can and incorporate more of the good stuff little by little.
-It is a lifestyle change not a diet.
-And if you want that extra support to see faster results, supplementing with Taut Collagen Advanced Formula is a good way to go.
+We know that trying to incorporate all of the best foods for healthy skin into your routine can be a full-time job in its own right.
+The most important thing to remember is to do your best and crowd out the bad stuff as much as you can in order to incorporate more of the good and healthy ingredients little by little.
+If you can start by boosting your intake of fruits and vegetables, and maybe swap out one of your daily coffees for a green tea, you'll be on the right track.
+After all, it is a lifestyle change, not a diet.